xNero321/B3_Cloud_Azure/README.md

 ## Cloud service: what is the use of the Cloud service?

 ## Virtual network: why two networks (virtual network and subnet)?
+One is used for inter-VM communication and the other for communication with the internet

 ## Endpoints (NSG): describe in detail the purpose and operation of NSG
 Network Security Group: